FrankPfattheicher/stonehenge/README.md

 ==========
 An open source .NET Framework to use Web UI technologies for desktop and/or web applications.

-New in version 0.4:  Bootstrap 3.0
+New in version 0.5: Many improvements to ease usage.

 Motivation
 ----------